Aloisius/hadoop-s3a/README.md

 - fs.s3a.multipart.purge - True if you want to purge existing multipart uploads that may not have been completed/aborted correctly (default: false)
 - fs.s3a.multipart.purge.age - Minimum age in seconds of multipart uploads to purge (default: 86400)
 - fs.s3a.buffer.dir - Comma separated list of directories that will be used to buffer file writes out of (default: uses fs.s3.buffer.dir)
+- fs.s3a.server-side-encryption-algorithm - Name of server side encryption algorithm to use for writing files (e.g. AES256) (default: null)

 Key name changes in 0.0.2
 --------------------------